Sahrmini/Professional-Statement-for-career-growth/README.md

 Values that carried with myself to success in my field is Self-development, Integrity, Commitment

-The most passionate about in the field of cybersecurity is security professionals want to protect and empower people with the knowledge needed to embrace security aware behaviors.
+The most passionate about in the field of cybersecurity is security professionals want to protect and empower people with the knowledge needed to embrace security aware behaviours.

 I would like to reflect as Cybersecurity Specialist in my organization who keeps cybercrime at bay.